MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 > [!IMPORTANT]
 > The information in this article applies to Version 1904 or later of the following Office client software installed on a computer running Windows:
+> - Microsoft 365 Apps for enterprise (previously named Office 365 ProPlus)
-> - Office 365 ProPlus and Office 365 Business
+> - Microsoft 365 Apps for business (previously named Office 365 Business)
-> - Office 365 Personal, Office 365 Home, or other versions of Office that are part of an Office 365 subscription.
+> - Microsoft 365 Personal, Microsoft 365 Family, or other versions of Office that are part of a Microsoft 365 subscription.
-> - Project and Visio that come with some subscription plans, such as the Project Online Professional plan or Visio Online Plan 2.
+> - Project and Visio desktop apps that come with some subscription plans, such as Project Plan 5 or Visio Plan 2.
 >
 > The information also applies to Version 16.28 or later of the following Office for Mac applications: Excel, Outlook, OneNote, PowerPoint, and Word.